omegat-org/omegat/docs_devel/README.txt

 Building OmegaT
 ===============

-OmegaT is built with Apache Ant.
-Run `ant` from the top level.
+OmegaT is built with Gradle.
+Run `gradlew tasks` from the top level to see the available tasks.

 OmegaT will run on the latest Java, but is required to be compatible with Java 1.8.
 Further, JREs other than Oracle's are not officially supported.
 You are